cryptocopycats/awesome-cryptokitties-bubble/README.md

 ### CryptoMons(ter)

 Collect.
 Combat.
 Trade.
-Digital colleptible cards on the blockchain.
+Digital collectible cards on the blockchain.

-> Every cryptomon(ster) has his own DNA that defines his aspect and stats:
+> Every CryptoMons(ter) has his own DNA that defines his aspect and stats:
-> there are no two identical cryptomon(ster).
+> there are no two identical CryptoMons(ter).

 Learn more @ [cryptomons.com](http://cryptomons.com),
 twitter: [cryptomons](https://twitter.com/cryptomons)